CodeBaboon/d20-hockey-winrt/readme.md

 d20 hockey winrt
 ===============

 This project is designed to bring the 1980's pen-and-paper hockey dice game invented by Jim Harris to life as a Windows 8 JavaScript application.
-Furthermore, it aims to add some (optional) enhanced gameplay elements to classic formula.
+Furthermore, it aims to add some (optional) enhanced gameplay elements to the classic formula.

 ##original gameplay